omarfoq/FedEM/data/cifar100/README.md

   default=`2`
 - ```n_components```: if neither  ``--pachinko_allocation_split`` nor
   `--pathological_split` are selected,
-  the dataset is split as follow; 1) classes are grouped into `n_clusters`.2) for each cluster `c`,  samples are partitioned across clients using dirichlet distribution.
+  the dataset is split as follows; 1) classes are grouped into `n_clusters`.2) for each cluster `c`,  samples are partitioned across clients using dirichlet distribution.
 - ```--val_frac```: fraction of validation set (from train set); default=`0.0`

 ## Paper Experiments

+### Full client participation (Table 2)

-In order to generate the data split for Table 2 (Full client participation), run
+In order to generate the data split for Table 2 (Full client participation) without validation set, run

 ```
 python generate_data.py \